On the resilience of cellular networks: how can national roaming help?: System Model

 We assume that active users are distributed by a Poisson Point Process with given density according to the population density.
 As the user association scheme, we assume that a user connects to the BS that offers a high SINR that is above a threshold SINR~($\gamma^{\text{min}}$) with the lowest number of users connected to it.
-To achieve this user association, we iteratively connect a randomly-chosen user $u_i\in \U$ to $\text{BS}_{\text{opt}}$ where $\text{BS}_{\text{opt}}$ is:
+We iteratively connect a randomly-chosen user $u_i\in \U$ to $\text{BS}_{\text{opt}}$ where $\text{BS}_{\text{opt}}$ is:

 where $D_{BS_j}$ is the number of users connected to BS$_j$.
 Finally, we denote by $X=[x_{ij}]$ the association state of $u_i$ with BS$_j$ where $x_{ij}$ yields value 1 if $u_i$ is associated with BS$_j$ and zero otherwise.